Ho Chi Minh city (also known as Saigon) is a bustling city in the south of Vietnam.

 From here it is another Mekong River ride, but just a short one, and we get to some low flat wooden boats.

-We venture the mangroves and it is about now I feel really relaxed, and I realise how quiet life is here in the Delta region.
+We venture the mangroves and it is about now that I feel really relaxed, and I realize how quiet life is here in the Delta region.